MLResearchAtOSRAM/cause2e/README.md

 We are planning to integrate the *causal discovery toolbox* [3] as a second collection of causal discovery algorithms.
 In the spirit of end-to-end causal analysis, it would also be desirable to include causal representation learning before the discovery step (e.g. for image data), or causal reinforcement learning after having distilled a valid causal model that delivers interventional distributions.

 ## Installation:
-First, install *py-causal* by following the instructions on this page: https://github.com/bd2kccd/py-causal
+First, install *py-causal* by following [these instructions](https://github.com/bd2kccd/py-causal#installation-overview).
+If you run into troubles with Java on Windows, check out [this comment](https://github.com/MLResearchAtOSRAM/cause2e/issues/14#issuecomment-961936732).

 You can then install cause2e from pypi:
 ```